-There are a number of different reports that can be produced by the terminal, each with a different purpose.
+There are a number of different reports available depending on your acquiring bank, each with a different purpose.
 To access the reports menu press the 'MAIN MENU' button and select 'REPORTS'.

 Please note: The reports in this section are for optional usage and only designed to help you keep track of your orders and accounts.
 These reports are not a substitute for the Settlement procedure.